yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal.md

 {{< /note >}}

-For examples of how clients have used our portal, visit:
+For examples of how clients have used our API management developer portal, visit:

 - [https://developer.hotelbeds.com/](https://developer.hotelbeds.com/)
 - [https://developer.geops.io/](https://developer.geops.io/)